 What to look for in a stem cell storage provider

 Start considering umbilical cord stem cell banking from around 20 weeks of pregnancy to allow enough time to research providers and storage options and budget for the costs.
-The registration process is quick, and the collection kit can be delivered within 48 hours of a successful registration and initial payment.
+The registration process is quick, and the collection kit can be delivered within 3-5 working days of a successful registration and initial payment.
 Many hospitals carry emergency collection kits should the baby arrive a little earlier than planned.

 Netcells offers several storage options and interest-free payment plans, allowing parents to tailor-make a payment plan that suits their needs.